ESG Summary

 Our corporate governance reflects this approach, with an integrated structure that combines Board and senior leadership oversight with subject-matter and localized expertise that informs our strategy and how we execute it.

 The full Board considers sustainability issues to be an integral part of its business strategy oversight.
-Throughout the year, the Board and the relevant committees receive updates from and discuss with management sustainability, human capital management (including diversity, equity and inclusion) and public policy matters, including the company’s key programs, related goals and progress toward achieving these goals.
+Throughout the year, the Board and the relevant committees receive updates from and discuss with management sustainability, human capital management and public policy matters, including the company’s key programs, related goals and progress toward achieving these goals.

-To assist the Board in its oversight and to align it with our sustainability agenda, the Board established the Sustainability, Diversity and Public Policy Committee (the Committee) in 2017.
-The Committee assists the Board in providing more focused oversight over the company’s policies and programs and related risks that concern key sustainability, diversity, equity and inclusion and public policy matters.
+To assist the Board in its oversight of our sustainability agenda, the Board established the Sustainability and Public Policy Committee (the Committee).
+The Committee assists the Board in providing more focused oversight over the company’s programs, policies and related risks that concern key sustainability, inclusion and public policy matters.
 The Committee is comprised entirely of independent directors and currently reflects a mix of public policy, risk, international and science-related skills, qualifications and experience.

 At the executive level, our ESG strategy and progress toward our pep+ goals are also regularly reviewed by the Sustainability sub-committee of our Executive Committee.
 This sub-committee is composed of members of our senior leadership management team and provides opportunities for our senior leadership to align on major strategic issues relating to sustainability and keep sustainability in focus among competing priorities.